The Bedford Initiatives Team

 The project has three main objectives:

-2 – Work longer term with those housed via the outreach services in Bedford to provide tenancy sustainment and prevent further rough sleeping and homelessness in the future.
+2. Work longer term with those housed via the outreach services in Bedford to maintain effective tenancies, aiming to prevent further rough sleeping and homelessness in the future.

-3 – During the winter months of Nov 2018-March 2019 provide 20 dormitory style bed spaces for any rough sleeper engaged with the outreach services in Bedford.
+3. Provide up to 20 emergency bed spaces for any rough sleeper engaged with the outreach services in Bedford.